hapax/hapax.github.io/assets/form.md

 Finally, the symmetry itself, the *Lorentz group*, is the same group describing the shape of empty space according to special relativity.
-So, in summary, a particle transforms with the symmetries of empty space, and cannot be split into parts with this symmetry [<sup><a id="fnr.3" name="fnr.3" class="footref" href="#fn.3">3</a></sup>].
+So, in summary, a particle transforms with the symmetries of empty space, and cannot be split into parts with this symmetry
+[<sup><a id="fnr.3" name="fnr.3" class="footref" href="#fn.3">3</a></sup>].
 Lurking implicitly in the background is the whole framework of quantum mechanics, and in particular, that particles are *states in a Hilbert space*.
 In plain English, we can add and subtract states of a particle, and compare them to each other.

+Thus, every particle is like a mathematical diamond: indivisible, multifacted, and structured up to its ears.
-Although it is indivisible in the sense of representation theory, this is a highly organised and multifaceted object.
-When philosophers of science eagerly assent to believe whatever the particle physicists tell them, particularly when it can be tested with unparalleled precision at the LHC, they may not realise what they signed up for!
+When philosophers of science eagerly assent to believe whatever the particle physicists tell them, <!-- particularly when it can be tested with unparalleled precision at the LHC, --> they may not realise what they signed up for!
-They have signed up for spacetime, quantum mechanics, and symmetries;
-these three are welded indissolubly to form the most robust and fundamental objects in the universe.
+Spacetime, quantum mechanics, and symmetries, the Lorentz group and Hilbert spaces; these are all welded indissolubly to form the most robust and fundamental objects in the universe.
-Even when an object is indivisible, structure is inescapable.
+Even with something as indivisible as an electron, order is inescapable.

 #### Unreasonable effectiveness and natural patterns